Centers of Excellence Considerations for Employers

 • COEs are one part of a broader value-based care strategy, which can include steerage to physician-based accountable care organizations (ACOs), high-performance networks (HPNs) and on-site/near-site clinics.
 Careful and coordinated integration of these models is a must.
 See the Business Group’s Value-based Purchasing Employer Guide for more information.

-• Conditions covered by COEs have expanded over time, from low-volume, complex cases like transplants to higher-volume conditions like maternity and mental health, extending their impact.
+• Conditions covered by COEs have expanded over time, from low-volume, complex cases like transplants to higher-volume conditions like maternity and mental health, extending the impact and prevalence of a COE strategy.
+Specific conditions call for tailored approaches to a COE strategy as well as any related plan design incentives.

-• COE contracts should include a second-opinion review prior to conducting procedures.
+• COE programs should include a second-opinion review prior to conducting procedures.
 Significant value is created by avoiding unnecessary surgery.

 • Employers have several tools to encourage their plan members to use a COE over other in-network providers.
 Available tools can range from simply communicating the benefits of high-quality care and some plan design incentives for using a COE, all the way to requiring use of a COE in order to receive coverage.
-Most employers do not require use of a COE, except for fertility treatment and bariatric surgeries, where COEs are more common.
+Most employers do not require use of a COE, except for fertility treatment and bariatric surgeries, though there is a trend toward more aggressive steerage and requirements for their use.

 Which Conditions or Procedures are Covered by COEs?

-COEs have traditionally covered procedures that are complex, episodic and high cost for individual patients and employers.
-For conditions like transplants or heart surgery, patients are more willing to change providers and/or travel for higher-quality outcomes, whereas chronic conditions like diabetes or hypertension can be adequately treated by providers in the community without patient disruption.
-Time-limited procedures are more easily reimbursed via bundled payments, which are incorporated into many COE contracts to ensure appropriate coordination of care back in the community and increase predictability of costs.
+COEs have traditionally covered procedures that are complex, episodic and have a high cost for individual patients and employers.
+For conditions like transplants or heart surgery, patients are more willing to change providers and/or travel for higher-quality outcomes, whereas more high-volume procedures such as joint replacement and treatments of less complex cancers can often be adequately treated by providers in the community without patient disruption and the additional cost of travel.
+Time-limited procedures are more easily reimbursed via bundled payments, which are incorporated into many COE contracts to ensure appropriate coordination of all aspects of care and increase predictability of costs.

 Emerging and Expanding Conditions or Procedures Covered by COEs

-• Cancer: Large employers identify cancer as the top condition driving their health care costs in 2023, likely driving the significant interest in cancer COEs; 50% of employers offer cancer COEs in 2023, and another 26% are considering implementation in the next 2 years (Figure 2).
-A growing number of employers are continuing to contract with and steer employees to cancer COEs to get better patient outcomes and more value-based care arrangements.
-This momentum appears positioned to continue in the aftermath of the COVID-19 pandemic, which led to deferred cancer care and preventive screenings.
-In fact, the Business Group’s 2023 Large Employers’ Health Care Strategy and Plan Design Survey results show that 13% of employer respondents are currently seeing an impact from deferred care—an increase in late-stage cancers—while 44% anticipate seeing this impact in the near term.
+• Cancer: Large employers identify cancer as the top condition driving their health care costs in 2024, likely driving the significant interest in cancer COEs; 49% of employers will offer cancer COEs in 2025, and another 26% are considering implementation in the next 2 years (Figure 2).
+A growing number of employers contract with and steer employees to cancer COEs to get better patient outcomes and more value-based care arrangements.
+In fact, the Business Group’s 2025 Employer Health Care Strategy Survey results show that 72% of employers are currently experiencing a higher prevalence of cancers in their population, and another 16% are anticipating this occurrence in coming years, attributed in part to deferred care.
+These findings are fueling the growth in adoption of COE strategies for cancer.

-• Maternity: With the continued challenge of inappropriately high C-section rates in several hospitals, as well as unacceptable rates of maternal mortality, particularly for Black women, there are opportunities for improving outcomes and reducing overall cost.1 One challenge for this type of COE is that patients may have a well-established relationship with an OB/GYN prior to conception and birth, which may make steering them to COE hospitals or partnering with providers outside their OB/GYN’s normal practice more difficult.
-Nevertheless, survey findings reveal that the number of large employer respondents offering COEs for maternity increased from 22% in 2022 to 31% in 2023—and this growth is poised to continue, with an additional 13% of surveyed employers considering offering COEs for maternity in 2024/2025 (Figure 2).
+• Maternity: With the continued challenge of inappropriately high C-section rates in several hospitals, as well as unacceptable rates of maternal mortality, particularly for Black women, COEs have opportunities to improve outcomes and reduce overall cost.1 One challenge for this type of COE is that patients may have a well-established relationship with an OB/GYN prior to conception and birth, which may make steering them to COE hospitals or partnering with providers outside their OB/GYN’s normal practice more difficult.
+Nevertheless, survey findings reveal that the number of large employer respondents offering COEs for maternity is expected to increase from 31% in 2025 to 46% in 2026-2027 (Figure 2).

-• Mental health: Given the prevalence and complexity of treating mental health conditions, there is a tremendous opportunity to expand COEs for SUD and other mental health issues.
+• Mental health: Given the prevalence and complexity of treating mental health conditions, there is a tremendous opportunity to expand COEs for substance use disorder (SUD) and other high severity mental health issues.
 But there are still some challenges.
-For example, quality measurement in mental health care is relatively new compared to physical health.
-Additionally, most mental health conditions are chronic, so it may take longer to measure outcomes meaningfully than for discrete procedures.2 Even so, 55% of surveyed employers are offering or are considering offering mental health COEs in 2024/2025 (Figure 2).
-COEs for SUD are on the rise as well, with 34% of employers offering them in 2023 and an additional 29% considering doing so in 2024/2025 (Figure 2).
+For example, quality measurement for mental health care is relatively new compared to physical health.
+Additionally, most mental health conditions are chronic, so it may take longer to measure outcomes meaningfully than for discrete procedures.2 Even so, 43% of surveyed employers are offering or are considering offering mental health COEs in 2025-2027 (Figure 2).
+COEs for SUD are on the rise as well, with 29% of employers offering them in 2025 and an additional 17% considering doing so in 2026/2027 (Figure 2).

 • Transgender: Another type of COE is one that provides care and services geared specifically toward meeting the health needs of transgender individuals.
 From a quality-assurance perspective, COEs treating individuals who are transgender and/or gender nonconforming must have a certain level of cultural competency/congruency to be considered truly effective.